 Much of the time I worked for AFSC we were lucky to have an in-house photographer.
-Terry Foss traveled around the world to visit and photograph AFSC’s programs and he provided us with excellent pictures for nearly every area of our work.
+Terry Foss traveled around the world to visit, get to know, and photograph AFSC’s programs and he provided us with excellent pictures for nearly every area of our work.
 But even then we still had challenges getting the exact picture we wanted for the story we needed to tell the moment we wanted to tell it.
 In addition to his wonderful images we would dig in the archives, beg local program staff to send us more images, and sometimes we end up taking a picture of an intern’s hand or other acts of desperation.

 When you first launch a site this isn’t usually a problem.
 A lot of time will go into the stories and images that are included during the build and migration so the initially launched site should be at least as wonderful as the designs.

 - Make sure you have a plan for getting new pictures.
 There are many ways to do this so having a plan is more important that its details.
 It can be a staff photographer, freelance photographers, volunteer photographers, an organization owned camera that staff use, or a budget for stock photographs.
-The best plans are usually some combination of those pieces.
+The best plans are usually some combination of all these pieces.

-- When you start to see designs ask your design and development partners lots of questions and document their answers.
+- When you start to see designs ask your web development partners lots of questions and document their answers.
 Ask about every image you see in the designs.
 For every single image you should know what size it needs to be, how it gets loaded and changed, if is required or optional (and how things look if it’s not present), and if it requires some kind of preprocessing for an overlay or other visual effect.
 Make sure you understand the purpose and details for every image they show you.

 - Try lots of variations when the site is still under development.
 Upload great images, terrible images, images that seem too big and too small, a sunset over a field, an ocean scene, a portrait of a baby, a team group shot, fluffy animals, flowers, and anything else you have around your computer.
 For each spot you can put a picture try each image and see what works and what doesn’t.
-No design can handle any image of any size and description equally well so make sure you know, and can live with, the limits imposed by the design of your site.
+No design can handle any image of any size and description equally well so make sure you understand, and can live with, the limits imposed by the design of your site.